Helen of Troy: Oath of Tyndareus

-Seduction or kidnapping by Paris
+Marriage with Paris

 Maarten van Heemskerck painting of Paris and the Trojans fleeing Sparta with Helen among their spoils.
 Walters Art Museum.

 Paris, a Trojan prince, came to Sparta to claim Helen, in the guise of a supposed diplomatic mission.
 Before this journey, Paris had been appointed by Zeus to judge the most beautiful goddess; Hera, Athena, or Aphrodite.
-In order to earn his favour, Aphrodite promised Paris the most beautiful woman in the world.
+In order to earn his favour, Aphrodite promised Paris the most beautiful woman in the world as his wife.
 Swayed by Aphrodite's offer, Paris chose her as the most beautiful of the goddesses, earning the wrath of Athena and Hera.

-Although Helen is sometimes depicted as being forcibly abducted by Paris, most Ancient Greek sources, following Homer, believed that Helen fell in love with the Trojan prince, and went to Troy willingly.
-In Homer, Helen herself says she followed Paris, or that she was led to Troy by Aphrodite.
-Herodotus, who says Paris "carried off" (ἁρπάσαντος) Helen, states Paris "got her to fly" with him.
-The Cypria simply mentions that after giving Helen gifts, "Aphrodite brings the Spartan queen together with the Prince of Troy."
-Apollodorus says Paris persuaded Helen to leave with him, and Sappho argues that Helen willingly left behind Menelaus and their daughter, Hermione, to be with Paris:
+Although Helen is sometimes depicted as being forcibly abducted by Paris, most Ancient Greek sources, following Homer, believed that Helen fell in love with the Trojan prince and went to Troy willingly.
+According to Homer, Helen herself says that she followed Paris, or that she was led to Troy by Aphrodite.
+Hesiod claims she "deserted" and "dishonoured couch of golden-haired Menelaus".
+Herodotus recounts Paris carrying Helen off, later claiming he "excited her passion" (literally, "gave wings to her").
+The Cypria simply mentions that after Paris had given Helen gifts, Aphrodite brought the prince of Troy and Spartan queen together.
+Apollodorus wrote that Paris persuaded Helen to leave with him, and Sappho argued that Helen chose to leave behind Menelaus and their daughter, Hermione, to be with Paris: